UNIHACK2023/Balanced-Bites/devpost.md

 <img src="https://mir-s3-cdn-cf.behance.net/project_modules/disp/f55a3054259101.5953e4f53ef53.gif"  width="400">

-We're immensely proud of Balanced Bites that aims to make a tangible positive impact by raising awareness on healthy eating.
+We're immensely proud of our Balanced Bites app that aims to make a tangible positive impact by raising awareness on healthy eating.
 We are super proud of how far we've come in only 48 hours!
 We were able to get the app completely functional and deployed!
+Most of our team members have not participated in a hackathon before so it was a great opportunity to learn new technologies and upskill over the period of 2 days.

 ## What we learned